dhthwy/r/README.md

 # r

+"Nothing like a 'friend' to lead you to the wolf's den.

+I said I am impotent.
+Meant it.
+I'll go out with a fucking bang though.
+Fuck the world."

 "Probably not the greatest idea to mess with someone who has nothing to live for.

 I'm already destroyed.
 Too far gone to do anything, anyway.